German V-2 Rocket

 An original Estes Mercury Redstone Rocket in 1/42 scale.
 Original release - 1968.
 The single-engine model is badged for the flight of Freedom 7 (MR7), which made Alan Shepard America's first astronaut in a suborbital flight on May 5, 1961.

-We recently did a renovation of the Merc-Redstone, using skin applications made by Accur8 Spacemodels to add new detail and realism to the Redstone Booster.
+We recently did a renovation of the Merc-Redstone, using "booster skin" applications made by Accur8 Spacemodels to add new detail and realism to the Redstone Booster.
 We made new "United States" and "Freedom 7" insignia decals for the spacecraft and the results were outstanding.

 Jupiter-C Rocket with Explorer 1